Metro High School Hockey League Rules

 - Game being defined as Exhibition, All-Star, League and Play-off; and/or any time a player’s name appears on a game report.

-21.2.3 Any player who signed a card with a Hockey Nova Scotia (HNS) registered U18 Major or U18 Minor team is ineligible for SSNS play until such time as the student is released by HNS. - AND - Any player who participates in NSSAF hockey shall be ineligible for any HNS major midget team on or after the second Friday of October.
+21.2.3 Any player who signed a card with a Hockey Nova Scotia (HNS) registered U18 Major or U18 Minor team is ineligible for SSNS play until such time as the student is released by HNS.

 A player under suspension from another League shall not be added to a team roster without permission of the Metro High School Hockey League.
 (1994).
 SSNS and HNS have an agreement to notify and honor player suspensions.
 High School players suspended for FOUR or more games must be reported to the SSNS.